shanep-web/shanep-web.github.io/_lessons/lesson25.md

 ---
-title: Checkpoint 3 - Define database schema
+title: Checkpoint 2 - Define database schema
 tag: final project
 layout: project
 ---

-At this checkpoint our app will display a list of 5 blog posts (readonly) that are just hard coded into the app.
+At this checkpoint we will need to define a database schema to hold our blog entries.